Please visit our Admissions FAQ for more details about admission to the American Law Program.

 What are BU Law’s academic strengths?

 Boston University School of Law is consistently recognized as one of America’s premier law schools.
-Boston University School of Law’s faculty is consistently ranked the number one teaching faculty in America, according to Princeton Review’s guide.
+Boston University School of Law’s faculty is consistently ranked among the finest teaching faculty in America, according to Princeton Review’s guide.
 The School’s academic strengths cover all substantive areas of law.
 Our Intellectual Property Program has recently been recognized as among the top in America.
 The School’s strengths in corporate, business, financial, banking, and tax law are renowned.
 The faculty is known not only for its scholarship, but also for its accessibility to students and commitment to teaching.
 LLM students, because they are integrated into the JD classes, experience this academic excellence first-hand.

 What are the program's academic requirements?